 14. Visit the Victoria Bug Zoo

-If you’re travelling to Victoria with kids, we recommend a visit to the Victoria Bug Zoo, also known as the Bug Museum.
+If you’re travelling to Victoria with kids, consider a short visit to the Victoria Bug Zoo, also known as the Bug Museum.
 It’s a two-room mini-zoo located in downtown Victoria, one block north of the Fairmont Empress Hotel.

 The zoo creates an opportunity for you to view and experience live tropical bugs from around the world.
 It has approx 50 different species, including giant walking sticks, praying mantis, glow-in-the-dark scorpions, hairy tarantulas, and Canada’s largest ant colony.